Chain-of-Thought Reasoning is a Policy Improvement Operator: Abstract

 \section{Abstract}

 Large language models have astounded the world with fascinating new capabilities.
-However, they currently lack the ability to teach themselves new skills, relying instead on being trained on large amounts of human-generated data.
-We introduce \emph{\name{}} (\textbf{S}elf-\textbf{E}ducation via \textbf{C}hain-of-\textbf{T}h\textbf{o}ught \textbf{R}easoning), a proof-of-concept demonstration that language models can successfully teach themselves new skills using chain-of-thought reasoning.
-Inspired by previous work in both reinforcement learning \citep{silver2017mastering} and human cognition \citep{kahneman2011thinking}, \name{} first uses chain-of-thought reasoning to slowly think its way through problems. \name{} then fine-tunes the model to generate those same answers, this time without using chain-of-thought reasoning.
-Language models trained via \name{} autonomously learn to add up to \longestlength-digit numbers without any access to any ground truth examples beyond an initial supervised fine-tuning phase consisting only of numbers with $6$ or fewer digits.
-Our central hypothesis is that chain-of-thought reasoning can act as a policy improvement operator, analogously to how Monte-Carlo Tree Search is used in AlphaZero.
-We hope that this research can lead to new directions whereupon language models can learn to teach themselves without the need for human demonstrations.
+However, they currently lack the ability to teach themselves new skills, relying instead on large amounts of human-generated training data.
+We introduce \emph{SECToR} (\textbf{S}elf-\textbf{E}ducation via \textbf{C}hain-of-\textbf{T}h\textbf{o}ught \textbf{R}easoning), a proof-of-concept demonstration that language models can teach themselves new skills using chain-of-thought reasoning.
+During the self-learning loop, SECToR asks models to solve addition problems using chain-of-thought reasoning before training the next version of the model to solve those same problems directly \emph{without using such reasoning}.
+This process often results in an improved model which can, when again augmented with chain-of-thought reasoning, solve even harder problems than the original model, allowing the self-learning loop to continue.
+Language models trained via SECToR autonomously learn to add up to \longestlength-digit numbers without access to any ground truth examples beyond an initial supervised fine-tuning phase consisting only of numbers with $6$ or fewer digits.
+Our central hypothesis is that chain-of-thought reasoning can act as a policy improvement operator, similarly to how Monte-Carlo Tree Search is used in AlphaZero \citep{silver2017mastering}.
+We hope that this research can lead to new directions in which language models can learn to teach themselves without the need for human demonstrations.